jackji13/2024LAB/project 002/final/README.md

 #### Description
 This project is an interactive wall art installation that captures webcam frames, converts them to ASCII art using Chinese characters, and prints the result on a thermal receipt printer.

-#### Artist Statement
-In *myReplica.txt*, I confront the complexities of digital identity and communication through a visual and textual medium.
-This piece is constructed using Chinese characters drawn directly from my chat history—specifically, characters that I use most frequently.
-By converting these into ASCII art, I aim to create a digital "replica" of myself, a version of me rendered from the data trails of my online interactions.

-This work questions how deeply my chat records from WeChat truly represent who I am.
-Do the words we exchange online—those quick messages, fleeting responses, and data points—reflect the essence of a person?
-Or are they simply a stream of data, a filtered snapshot of a larger, more complex identity?
-The conversations we have online feel personal, yet they exist in a digital, impersonal space.

 ## Features

 - **Webcam Image Capture**: Automatically captures frames from the webcam every 10 seconds.